How to Fix “CRITICAL_PROCESS_DIED” Error in Windows?

 Opening Windows Update settings from Start Menu

-2. Open the Windows update settings and click Update History.
+2. Launch Windows Update settings and click Update History.

 Navigating to Windows Update history